 Shavuot

-We will celebrate Shavuot with Services on Zoom, including Yizkor (Memorial Prayers) for those who have passed away this past year.
+We will celebrate Shavuot with a Festival Service on June 12 at 10:30 am, including Yizkor (Memorial Prayers) for those who have passed away this past year.

-Join our Multi-Access Shavuot and Confirmation Service with Yizkor (Memorial Prayers) for those we have lost in the past year.
-Celebrate our incredible 10th-grade students who have pursued additional Jewish education and commitment to our community!
+Join our Multi-Access Shavuot Service with Yizkor (Memorial Prayers) for those we have lost in the past year.

 SHAVUOT